Boundary-degenerate elliptic operators and Holder continuity for solutions to variational equations and inequalities: Introduction

 \subsection{Summary of main results}

 We shall state a selection of our main results here and then refer the reader to our guide to this article in \S \ref{subsec:Guide} for more of our results on existence, uniqueness and regularity of solutions to variational equations and inequalities and corresponding obstacle problems.
-This article comprises part of the Ph.D thesis of C. Pop \cite{PopThesis}.